dwighthouse/onfontready/docs/README.md

 With the right options, all known fonts should be detectable with `onfontready`.
 However, it is possible to create a font that `onfontready` cannot detect.
 Read about [How to Break `onfontready`](howToBreakOnfontready.md).

+`onfontready` is built from a single source file into multiple versions for testing and distribution, as well as the legacy and modern variants.
+Read about [Building `onfontready`](buildingOnfontready.md).

 ## Other Resources